Japan–Taiwan relations: Recent initiatives, 2005–present

 In September 2021, Taiwan donated 10000 pulse oximeters and 1008 oxygen concentrators to Japan.
 Japan Prime Minister Yoshihide Suga thanked Taiwan for the medical equipment, including a "Thank you Taiwan" written in traditional Chinese characters, and adding that Japan and Taiwan have cultivated their friendship by helping each other in times of natural disasters and pandemics.

 On July 12, 2022, Taiwanese Vice President Lai Ching-te attended the funeral of Shinzo Abe at Zōjō-ji temple.
 Lai was instructed by President Tsai Ing-wen to make a visit as a special envoy.

 Since 2022, the Japanese government has warned Japanese companies in Taiwan that in the event of a Chinese invasion of Taiwan, they must evacuate on their own and that the Japanese government will not assist them.

 The earth imaging cubesat ONGLAISAT was developed by the Taiwan Space Agency (TASA) in partnership with the University of Tokyo's Intelligent Space Systems Laboratory.
 It was launched in 2024.
 By summer 2025 it had accomplished its research goals.

 In February 2025, the Japanese government announced that people from Taiwan who marry Japanese nationals would be able to declare their place of origin as Taiwan, replacing the former policy which required them to declare their origin as China.
 Those already married will be able to update their official documents.
 The decision was welcomed by the Taiwanese government and condemned by the Chinese government, with the Japanese government responding by stating that it was an "internal decision".

+On January 9th, 2026, Japanese, PRC born House of Councillor Hei Seki stated to journalists in Taipei that "that the People's Republic of China and Republic of China are two different countries", breaking from the status quo Japan-Taiwan policy and lending his public support to the Light-Blue and Pan-Green principle of Huadu.

+In March 2026, Taiwanese Premier Cho Jung-tai made a personal trip to Tokyo to watch the 2026 World Baseball Classic, marking the first time the Taiwanese Premier visited Japan since diplomatic relations were severed in 1972.
+Chinese Ministry of Foreign Affairs spokesperson Guo Jiakun criticized the visit as having "evil designs" and warned "Japan's indulgence in provocation ... will inevitably come at a cost".
+The Japanese government defended the trip as a personal affair, while Cho said he paid for the trip himself.